elastic/elasticsearch-specification/docs/add-new-api.md

 ### Add the endpoint request definition

 Request definitions are slighly different from other definitions.
+It is required that the request definition is named `Request`.
 A request definition is an interface and should contains three top level keys:

 - `path_parts`: the path parameters (eg: `indices`, `id`...)